kishankumar8/Manupulation_on-Dataset/README.md

 In this repository i upload my manupulation work on dataset using pandas  #pd .

+This repository have two more files of csv but i dont uploaad because of the size of the cssv files are too large .

 #  uses of this repo

 # Hotel Dataset Manipulation & Feature Engineering